par7133/Faceborg/README.md

 First step, use the password box and salt fields to create the hash to insert in the config file.
 Remember to manually set there also the salt value.<br>

-As you are going to run Puzzleu in the PHP process context, using a limited web server or phpfpm user, you must follow some simple directives for an optimal first setup:<br>
+As you are going to run Faceborg in the PHP process context, using a limited web server or phpfpm user, you must follow some simple directives for an optimal first setup:<br>

 <ol>
 <li>Check the write permissions of your "data" folder in your web app Private path; and set its path in the config file.</li>
 <li>Set the default Locale.</li>
-<li>Set FILE_MAX_SIZE (remember that some PHP settings could limit the upload behaviour of Puzzleu too)</li>
+<li>Set FILE_MAX_SIZE (remember that some PHP settings could limit the upload behaviour of Faceborg too)</li>
 <li>Set BLOG_MAX_POSTS to limit the number of visible posts in the blog.</li>
 <li>Set PAGINATION true or false to give more public access to your data.</li>
 </ol>